javergarav/sarch-validation/Metrics.md

 - If `OSCER(A)` meets or exceeds `tau_OSCER`, the architecture is considered compliant with the security policy.
 - If `OSCER(A)` is below the threshold, it indicates **potential weaknesses** in authentication, encryption, or endpoint security, which should be further investigated.

----

 ## 5. Usage in Architectural Checking

 - Baseline metrics are extracted from the architectural graph (Neo4j).
 - The computed metric `OSCER` is calculated using the formula above.
 - Violations of the threshold (`OSCER < tau_OSCER`) trigger **instantiation of weaknesses** in the knowledge graph, linking them to relevant CWE entries or security rules.

-This process enables **systematic, automated evaluation** of web-based software architectures, providing early detection of potential security gaps.